shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/overview.md

 ## History

+### Version 1.1.13

+* **Feature enhancement**: ServiceNow now supports user-defined fields, to enable mapping of these fields to Velocity fields, a custom field mapping option is introduced within the ServiceNow plug-in.
+Additionally, ServiceNow allows custom values for any field.
+To implement the change failure rate matrix, it is essential to determine which change requests have a failed status, making value mapping necessary.

 ### Version 1.1.11

 * **Replica Server Name field addition**: The index.js file now contains a replica server name field.
 Entering any non-empty string value in this field will enable the read-only replica.